Customer acquisition cost vs. lifetime value: How to calculate them and why they matter

 As a business-level metric, CAC tends to be an easy check for sustainable revenue and success in eCommerce.

 Put simply, your average CAC needs to be below your average order value (AOV) to turn a profit.
-If that is not the case, lowering your CAC through more effective marketing or improving AOV through raising your product price, offering loyalty programs, and other tactics becomes essential.
+If your CAC trends above your AOV, lower it by focusing your marketing efforts on reducing customer churn.

 You can measure your CAC with this simple formula: